the-teacher/rails7-startkit/README.md

 - You learn Rails and related technologies
 - You start new Rails project
+- You need a playground for experiments
+- You teach people or record videos about Rails
 - You are going to write a new article about Rails
-- You need a playground for experiments

 ### Show Me How It Works

 <details>